 It’s not a clear-cut runaway, but pCloud edges out Dropbox as the better overall choice. pCloud’s combination of excellent file sharing, affordable plans and the option to include a private encryption folder is hard to beat.
 However, if productivity and collaboration are of the utmost importance, Dropbox will more than meet your needs.

 Have you used pCloud or Dropbox?
 What are some of the features of either service you like the most?
-Do you recommend another cloud storage platform readers should consider?
+Is there another cloud storage platform that you recommend readers consider?
 Let us know in the comments section below.
 Thanks for stopping by to read our article.

 FAQ: Dropbox vs pCloud Compared